gnarzilla/proxy.deadlight/README.md

 # Deadlight Proxy

 A high-performance, multi-protocol proxy server written in C using GLib.
-Designed for deep packet inspection, protocol analysis, and plugin extensibility.
+Features kernel-integrated VPN gateway, deep packet inspection, protocol analysis and plugin extensibility.

 [Features](#features) ·  [Usage](#usage) · [Getting Started](#getting-started) · [Configuration](#configuration) · [Extending Deadlight](#extending-deadlight) · [Architecture](#architecture) · [Roadmap](#roadmap)

 ---

-### Overview
+## Overview
 Deadlight is a C-based proxy server built on GLib that handles multiple network protocols through a unified, extensible architecture.
-It features automatic protocol detection, TLS interception with certificate mimicry, plugin support, and a built-in web UI for monitoring and control.
+It features automatic protocol detection, TLS interception with certificate mimicry, plugin support, a VPN gateway mode, and a built-in web UI for monitoring and control.

-## What is Deadlight Proxy?
+### What is Deadlight Proxy?

 Deadlight Proxy is a standalone, multi-protocol proxy server that can be used:

+1. **Standalone**:
-1. **Standalone**: As a traditional HTTP/SOCKS proxy with TLS interception
+   - **Traditional Proxy**: HTTP/HTTPS/SOCKS proxy with TLS interception
+   - **VPN Gateway**: Layer 3 tunneling with kernel-level TCP/IP stack integration
+   - **Protocol Bridge**: API-based translation between web and native protocols (SMTP, IMAP, etc.)
+   - **Network Security Tool**: Ad blocking, rate limiting, and traffic inspection
-2. **As part of the Deadlight Edge Platform**: As a protocol bridge between Cloudflare Workers and local services (email, federation, etc.).
+3. **As part of the Deadlight Edge Platform**: As a protocol bridge between Cloudflare Workers and local services (email, federation, etc.).
 [Using as a component](#using-as-a-component)

 This README focuses on standalone usage.
 For platform integration,